 Infamous Murderer Of Children Can't Be Cremated To Music Of Berlioz, Court Says

 Ian Brady killed five children in the 1960s, in an infamous case of depraved murder.
-Brady died five months ago, but arguments over disposing of his body only now seem to be over, with a U.K. court saying Brady will be cremated with "no music and no ceremony" — and rejecting a plan to play the "Witches' Sabbath" portion of Hector Berlioz's Symphonie Fantastique.
+Brady died five months ago, but arguments over disposing of his body only now seem to be over, with a U.K. court saying Brady will be cremated with "no music and no ceremony," rejecting a plan to play the "Witches' Sabbath" portion of Hector Berlioz's Symphonie Fantastique.

 Between 1963 and 1965, Brady and his partner Myra Hindley committed the Moors murders in the Manchester, England, area.
 They abused, tortured and killed five victims, ages 10-17.
 In at least one case, they recorded their actions.
 Hindley died in 2002.

-The young victims were Keith Bennett, Lesley Ann Downey, Edward Evans, John Kilbride, and Pauline Reade.
-All of their bodies were eventually found, except for Bennett's.
+The young victims were Keith Bennett, Lesley Ann Downey, Edward Evans, John Kilbride and Pauline Reade.
+Bennett's body was never found.

-Brady's death in May sparked a dispute over handling Brady's remains; earlier this week, the matter went before the High Court of England and Wales, in nearly two days of hearings.
-On Friday, the court's Chancellor Geoffrey Vos ruled that decisions regarding Brady's remains should be taken out of the hands of chosen executor, Robin Makin.
+Brady's death in May sparked a dispute over the handling of his remains; earlier this week, the matter went before the High Court of England and Wales, in nearly two days of hearings.
+On Friday, Chancellor Geoffrey Vos ruled that decisions regarding Brady's remains should be taken out of the hands of chosen executor, Robin Makin.

 The judge pointedly rejected a request to play the fifth movement of Berlioz's symphony during the cremation, quoting a Wikipedia entry that cites the composer's notes:

-"Fifth movement: "Songe d'une nuit du sabbat" (Dream of the Night of the Sabbath): In both the program notes, Berlioz wrote:
+"Fifth movement: 'Songe d'une nuit du sabbat' (Dream of the Night of the Sabbath): In both the program notes, Berlioz wrote:

 Vos wrote: "I have no difficulty in understanding how legitimate offense would be caused to the families of the deceased's victims once it became known that this movement had been played at his cremation.
 I decline to permit it."